rajievk/BSDN/pptTransactions.md

 ## Vesting
 <hr class="hr-no-bottom-margin"/>

-- Time-based formula used to determine when employer contributions (assets) become unconditionally owned by the participant
+- Time-based formula used to determine when employer contributions (assets) become unconditionally owned by the participant.
-- Applies only to employer accounts
+- Applies only to employer accounts.
 <br/>-Cliff (i.e. 2 years from date of hire).
 <br/>-Graded (i.e. 4 years from date of hire, 25%, 50%, 75%, 100%).
 <br/>-Rolling (i.e. 12 months from date of contribution).
-- Upon termination, unvested assets are forfeited and returned to the employer
+- Upon termination, unvested assets are forfeited and returned to the employer.
+## In-Service Withdrawals
+- Withdrawals can be requested by specific account and fund, or can be requested by hierarchy (prescribed take-out order).